AdobeDocs/workfront.it-IT/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md

 * Gli amministratori di gruppi e gli utenti con una licenza Pianificazione che possono modificare altri utenti possono aggiungere modelli di layout a livello di sistema e di gruppo agli utenti che possono gestire durante la modifica del profilo.
 * Gli amministratori di gruppi non possono assegnare modelli di layout a mansioni o team.

-Per ulteriori informazioni sui modelli di layout, vedere [Modelli di layout](../../../administration-and-setup/customize-workfront/use-layout-templates/use-layout-templates-customize-ui.md).
+Per ulteriori informazioni sui modelli layout, vedere [Modelli layout](../../../administration-and-setup/customize-workfront/use-layout-templates/use-layout-templates-customize-ui.md).

 <!--removed this from above, but keeping it for a bit, in case it will be needed - known issue around old templates still visible at time:
 * Your older layout templates created in Adobe Workfront Classic have been automatically available in your instance of the new Adobe Workfront experience since they were migrated in early Fall 2019.
 Layout templates created in Adobe Workfront Classic after that time were migrated in April 2020.
 We recommend that you update these layout templates in the new Adobe Workfront experience to take advantage of new functionality and to make them even more useful in that environment.